Bright Turquoise | Blue Egyptian Faience Amulet of Sekhmet | 1070-664 BC

 Description

-This exquisite turquoise-blue faience amulet represents the lion-headed goddess Sekhmet, one of ancient Egypt’s most powerful deities.
-Measuring approximately 2 inches by 1.25 inches, the amulet depicts Sekhmet wearing a tripartite wig, her fierce yet divine presence captured in miniature form.
-Two suspension holes on either side indicate it was designed to be worn or carried as a protective charm, invoking the goddess’s strength, healing power, and favor.
+This exquisite turquoise-blue faience amulet represents the lion-headed goddess Sekhmet, one of the most powerful deities of ancient Egypt.
+Measuring approximately 2 inches by 1.25 inches, the amulet depicts Sekhmet wearing a tripartite wig, her fierce yet divine presence rendered in finely detailed miniature form.
+Two suspension holes on either side indicate it was designed to be worn or carried as a protective charm, invoking the goddess’s strength, healing power, and divine protection.

 Features

-- Lion-headed form of Sekhmet, symbolizing divine strength and protection
+- Lion-headed depiction of Sekhmet symbolizing divine strength and protection

-- Vibrant turquoise-blue faience, associated with fertility, renewal, and spiritual safeguarding
+- Turquoise-blue faience associated with renewal and spiritual safeguarding

 - Dual suspension holes for use as a pendant or amulet